- General Information

 A special major is expected to be integrated in the sense that it specifies a field of learning (not necessarily conventional) or topic or problems for sustained inquiry that crosses departmental boundaries, or it may be treated as a subfield within the normal departmental major.
 Special majors consist of at least 10 credits and normally of no more than 12 credits.
 Students with special majors normally complete a minimum of six courses in the primary department or program, omitting some of the breadth requirements of the major field.
 However, course requirements central to systematic understanding of the major field may not be waived.
 Students with special majors must complete the major comprehensive requirement, which may consist of a thesis or other written research projects designed to integrate the work across departmental boundaries, or a comprehensive examination.
 By extension, special majors may be formulated as joint majors between two departments, normally with at least 5 credits in each department and 11 in both departments.
 The departments involved collaborate in advising and in the comprehensive examination.
 Students are not allowed to pursue more than one individualized special major.

 Doing an individualized special major is hard!
 Expect that constructing and holding together an individualized special major will be harder than a regularized special major or a regular (non-special) major.
-Individualized special majors require significant planning, many approvals, and almost inevitably change over time which then require more approvals, more signatures, etc. All this work may feel excessive, but it is all important on many levels (for example, ensuring your faculty advising and success), so expect and please forgive the fact that constructing and re-constructing a special major is hard work.
-Yes, you really will have to complete the special major form again, every time you change your individualized special major.
+Individualized special majors require significant planning, many approvals, and almost inevitably change over time which then require more approvals, more signatures, etc. All this work may feel excessive, but it is important on many levels.
+Requiring the signatures is a way to get you to have the meetings that help you get the advising you need to successfully complete the special major.
+The fact that you will construct and probably later re-construct the special major is hard work indeed.
+Please expect and forgive that you really will have to complete the special major form again, meeting with faculty and collecting signatures again, every time you change your individualized special major.

 The Special Major Application form provides structure and helps students organize their special major: Special Major form [pdf]